 The Directors shall elect a chair from their members who shall preside at all meetings and perform other duties designated by the Directors.
 The Directors shall elect one or more vice chairs from their members who shall act as a chair during the temporary absence or disability of the chair.
 If a permanent vacancy occurs in the office of the chair or vice chair, the Directors shall elect a successor thereto from its members.

-The Directors shall employ a secretary of the Directors to serve at their will, with compensation as set by the Directors.
-The secretary shall keep minutes of all meetings of the Directors and shall maintain complete and accurate records of all their financial transactions, all such minutes, books, and records to be on file in the office of the Trust.
+The Directors shall keep minutes of all meetings of the Directors and shall maintain complete and accurate records of all their financial transactions, all such minutes, books, and records to be on file in the office of the Trust.

 Voting Protocols